merely-useful/py-rse/objectives/py-development.md

 - Use assert to check that a function input parameter is within a certain range of values.
 - Formulate a question with a minimal reproducible example.
-- Describe why there are packages and why all code is just not included with the default Python installation.
+- Describe why there are packages and why not all code is included with the default Python installation.
 - Install and use a package.